yuzen9622/yuzen9622/README.md

 [![Instagram](https://img.shields.io/badge/Instagram-E4405F?logo=instagram&logoColor=white&style=flat)](https://www.instagram.com/zn._622/) [![Facebook](https://img.shields.io/badge/Facebook-1877F2?logo=facebook&logoColor=white&style=flat)](https://www.facebook.com/oscartsao.oscartsao/) [![Discord](https://img.shields.io/badge/Discord-5865F2?logo=discord&logoColor=white&style=flat)](https://discord.com/users/994875175885611018)

-Thank you and Have a nice day😎
+I’m always open to connecting with other developers, learning from real-world projects, and exploring internship opportunities.
+Let's connect!Thank you for watching and Have a nice day😎
 <!---
 yuzen9622/yuzen9622 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.